Battle of Lauffeld: Battle

 Most sources suggest around 82,000 French troops faced a slightly smaller Allied army, although estimates vary.
 The next day was overcast, and heavy rain made movement slow and difficult, so the battle began with an exchange of artillery fire at 6:00 am, which continued until 8:30.
 Cumberland now made a serious error of judgement, and moved his infantry out of the villages where they had spent the night, having first set them on fire.
 At Fontenoy in 1745, Saxe used similar positions to inflict heavy casualties on the Allied troops, and Ligonier urged that they be re-occupied.
 After some hesitation, Cumberland agreed, but the change in orders caused confusion among his subordinates.

-Saxe assumed abandoning the villages meant Cumberland was retreating across the Meuse, and around 10:30 sent his infantry forward to take possession.
+Saxe assumed that abandoning the villages meant Cumberland was retreating across the Meuse, and around 10:30 sent his infantry forward to take possession.
 Although Vlytingen was empty, Lauffeld had been re-occupied by troops under Frederick of Hesse-Kassel.
 Over the next few hours, the village changed hands four or five times, before the French finally captured it around 12:30 pm.
 Cumberland ordered a counter-attack but as the infantry formed up, a Dutch cavalry unit to their front was routed by the French and fled, throwing those behind them into disorder and exposing the Allied centre.
 This was held by the Dutch, who had been limited to two fruitless attacks, both repulsed by French artillery, costing them 537 men.
 When the Allied left gave way, the centre and right followed.

 Meanwhile, 150 squadrons of French cavalry had assembled around Wilre, preparing to attack Cumberland's flank; unaware the Allies were falling back on Maastricht, Ligonier and 60 squadrons charged, taking them by surprise.
 One of the best known cavalry charges in British military history, Saxe later claimed only this prevented him destroying the Allied army.
 The French Irish Brigade suffered more than 1,400 casualties; at one point, the short-sighted Cumberland mistook the red-coated Irish for his own troops, and barely escaped being taken prisoner.
 To cover the retreating infantry, Ligonier obtained permission for another charge, this time with only three regiments.
 He was taken prisoner, while the Scots Greys, one of the units involved, lost nearly 40% of their strength.
 This action allowed time for Karl Josef Batthyány and his Austrians to cover the Allied withdrawal.